zjrohrbach/markdown-wkshts/Honors-Agenda.md

  Objectives
 ------------
-- Understand how graphs of motion correspond to sim
+- Understand how graphs of motion correspond to simple harmonic oscillators.
+- Understand how a pendulum can be a simple harmonic oscillator.

 Agenda
 ---------
-Please work on the homework you already have (listed below).
-If you have questions, please send them my way!
+- [Syllabus Update][syl]
+- Graphs of Motion with Desmos

 Homework
 -------------